red-gate/web-kata/kata-ts-3.md

 ## Learning aims

-Learn about how to use TypeScript with React.
+The idea here is to keep learning the concept of `state`, `props`, `callbacks` and React lifecycles in React.

 ## Task